poorvityagi/Pawfect/README.md

-# Pawfect
-The website helps pet owners to find individuals who are willing to look after their pet while the owner is away.
-(Find a pawfct match for your pawfect pet)
+#his repository contains the source code for a website that helps pet owners find individuals who are willing to look after their pets while they are away.
+The website includes a login/register page, user profile page, and find pet page.

+-Users can create an account, view and edit their profile information, and search for potential pet sitters in their area.

+-This project demonstrates skills in full-stack web development and database management.

+-Tech Stack Used:
+  Html
+  Css
+  Js
+  Php
+  DBMS